msakarvadia/deephyper_pytorch_layers/README.md

 - [ ] Benchmark DeepHyper+Balsam throughput on various platforms.
 Taylor reports low utilization on Theta.
+- [ ] Compute and/or observed memory usage on GPU and KNL

 ### More PyTorch layers, etc.